Home » GI Bill » Omaha, NE BAH Rates, Housing, Education, & Cost of Living

 • West Omaha – $932

 According to Realtor.com, the average sale price of a home in Omaha as of November 2023 is approximately $280,000.
-The real estate market is currently a balanced market, meaning that the supply and demand of homes are about the same.
+The real estate market is currently balanced, meaning that supply and demand for homes are roughly equal.

 Primary Education

-For families with school-age children, living in an area that has high quality primary schools is important as it can affect children’s educational outcomes.
-Even for families without children, the quality of the schools in the area can affect the value of housing prices.
+For families with school-age children, living in an area with high-quality primary schools is essential, as it can affect children’s educational outcomes.
+Even for families without children, the quality of schools in the area can affect housing prices.
 The Omaha area is home to many top-rated primary schools and school districts.
-According to Greatschools.org some of the best primary schools include:
+According to Greatschools.org, some of the best primary schools include:

 • Sunset Hills Elementary School